 The most rewarding part of sending a newsletter is getting your email responses.
 I learn a ton from the people who write back and share reactions.

 # of quality 1:1 conversations / week.

 Afterwards, the world feels smaller, kinder, more open etc.

 As a friend explains:

 In an opt-in world, where you devote your energy is a signal to others about what matters to you."

-Going forward, I plan to explore these themes:
+Going forward, I plan to explore three themes:

 Are you interested in these things too?